SyncholisticMG/gh/workspace.md

-Our world is based on a 100% free will planet, universe, galaxy, solar system and the initial game plan that you co-created in the foetus can be changed at any time.
+Our world is based on a 100% free will planet, universe, galaxy, solar system and the initial game plan that you co-created in the fetus can be changed at any time.
 Everything is synchronistic with the celestial minds holding space for us.
 This I AM being manifested in this density is mutually co-creating with our higher self and we are the boots on the ground in a localised space time event.
 Our memories are stored in light and we share those memories within this hologram of light and sovereign space of power.